loopstudio/hardhat-boilerplate/Readme.md

 You can execute tasks on the second terminal and see the transactions on the first one.

+## Continuous integration

+Each PR made to gitflow standard branches will execute the unit tests using Github Actions.

+Configuration can be found at `.github/workflows/tests.yml`

 # Contributing

 Contributions are always welcome.
 Please open a PR or an issue.